doby162/Geomyidae/README.md

 One time, to install [air](https://github.com/air-verse/air), run:
 `go install github.com/air-verse/air@latest`

-Then from the root of this folder just run `air` to start the client and have it re-build and re-run whenever you change code.
+Then `cd src` and run `air` to start the client and have it re-build and re-run whenever you change code.

 _Remember that you must also have the server running._